(not) Insect Egg Slime Mould

 Not Insect Egg Slime Mould (Leocarpus fragilis), probably "Dog Vomit Slime Mould" (Mucilago sp.).
 Yuk.
 Who is going to want to read about that?
 Not the post I had planned.

 But Slime Moulds are pretty interesting - not animals, plants or fungi, they're out there in their own Kingdom.
 They spend most of their time hiding in the soil.
 But when it rains, they clump together in a slimy mass.
 Wikipedia says up to 20kg!
+We see these Slime Moulds on Raakajilm after good winter rains but after a few days, the slimy mass dries out into a bit of grey flaky stuff.
+Show over.

 • First published 22 August 2020